-We’ve broken out our checklist into the three main phases of the pre-owned RV buying process – Pre-Purchase (Research), Purchase, and Post-Purchase – with everything you need to keep in mind during every phase of the buying process.
+This checklist is divided into the three main phases of the pre-owned RV buying process: Pre-Purchase (Research), Purchase, and Post-Purchase – with everything you need to keep in mind during each phase.

 Set a Budget

-This may seem like common sense, but it’s easy to walk into an RV dealership and become transfixed by all of the features and upgrades that many RVs feature today.
+This may seem like common sense, but it’s easy to walk into an RV dealership and become transfixed by all of the features and upgrades that many RVs offer today.
 Knowing what you are comfortable spending – and sticking to it – will be critical as you move through the process.
+Establish your must-haves and your like-to-haves, then set a budget that allows you to comfortably navigate that list while shopping for your RV.
+You could even take the next step and get pre-approved using an online credit application.

 Decide on a Type of RV

-Towable: What is the maximum tow capacity of your automobile?
+- The maximum tow capacity of your automobile

 Choose a Floorplan

 There are quite a few options when it comes to the general layout of RV interiors.
-Depending on how you will be using the RV when you travel, certain floorplans may be a better fit than others.
+Depending on how you’ll use the RV, certain floorplans may be a better fit than others.

-Due to the set of bunk beds found at the rear end of the unit, bunkhouses are ideal for families with young children.
+- Bunkhouse.
+Thanks to the bunk beds located at the rear of the unit, bunkhouse floorplans are ideal for families with young children.

+- Toy Hauler.
 You will find plenty of space for motorcycles, ATVs, and sports cars within a toy hauler floorplan.
+A rear garage can have many uses.

-A very popular floorplan for those who like to entertain, many have the option of exterior cooking spaces and kitchens making hosting guests a breeze.
+- Rear Living.
+A very popular floorplan for those who like to entertain, rear living layouts have the option of exterior cooking spaces and kitchens that make hosting guests a breeze.

-There are many manufacturers on the market, each with their special features and conveniences.
-Narrowing your search down early on to a select few manufacturers that offer what you are looking for will help you in the long run.
+There are many manufacturers on the market, each with its own special features and conveniences.
+Narrowing your search down to a select few manufacturers that offer what you are looking for will not only help you during your search but also in the long run.

 Read Customer Reviews